cynosure-networx/dev-setup/chapter1.md

   * Add home and code directory
   * Remove shared and tags
   * New finder window to open in the home directory
+* View Options
+  * Arrange by: Kind
+  * Sort by: Name
+  * Text Size: 14
+  * Select: Use as defaults

 ### Menubar {#menubar}